Joara: Captain Juan Pardo's first expedition

 On December 1, 1566, Spanish Captain Juan Pardo and 125 men departed from Santa Elena, a center of Spanish Florida (located on present-day Parris Island, Beaufort County, South Carolina) under orders from Governor Pedro Menéndez de Avilés to claim the interior for Spain.
 Pardo was to pacify the native inhabitants, convert them to Catholicism, and establish a route to Spanish silver mines near Zacatecas, Mexico.
-The Spanish thought Santa Elena was much closer to the mines than it actually was, and confused the Appalachian Mountains connected with a range in central Mexico.
+The Spanish thought Santa Elena was much closer to the mines than it actually was, and confused the Appalachian Mountains with a range in central Mexico.

 To stay close to food sources on their journey through the foothills, the Spanish traveled northwest from the coast where there were friendly natives who would help to feed them.
 The small Spanish force stopped at Otari (near present-day Charlotte, Mecklenburg County, North Carolina) and Yssa (near present-day Denver, Lincoln County), before arriving at Joara (in present-day Burke County).

 Captain Pardo and his men reached Joara in January 1567.
 He renamed it Cuenca after his hometown of Cuenca, Spain.
 Snow in the Appalachian Mountains forced the Spanish to establish a winter base in the foothills at Joara.
 According to the records of the expedition, the explorers built a wooden fort at the north end of Joara and named it Fort San Juan.
 The fort became the first European settlement of present-day North Carolina, predating the first English colonies of Roanoke Island by 18 years and Jamestown, Virginia by 40 years.

 The Spanish kept a base in Fort San Juan and claimed sovereignty over several other settlements in the region, including Guaquiri (near present-day Hickory, Catawba County, North Carolina) and Quinahaqui (also in present-day Catawba County, NC).
 In February 1567, Captain Pardo established Fort Santiago at Guatari, a smaller town of Guatari (also called Wateree) natives located in present-day Rowan County, North Carolina.

 When Captain Pardo received word of a possible French invasion of Santa Elena (an early Spanish mission on the coast), he left a garrison of 30 soldiers to occupy Joara, and four soldiers and his chaplain, Sebastián Montero, to occupy Guatari.
 He departed the area with the remainder of his force.
 Pardo appointed sergeant Hernando Moyano to command the force stationed at Fort San Juan.